A Survey of Reinforcement Learning from Human Feedback: Reward Model Training

 \subsubsection{Human Feedback Models Beyond Boltzmann}

 While the human feedback model based on the Boltzmann distribution is the most widely used model nowadays, other models have also been considered in the literature.
-In particular, for the probability in~\eqref{def:general_human_choice} other models such as the Thurstone model~\citep{wilson2012bayesian,kupcsik2018learning,biyik2020active}, the ridge-noise model~\citep{schoenauer2014programming}, the binary model~\citep{sugiyama2012preferencelearning} or mixed forms thereof~\citep{wirth2016modelfree} have been considered.
+In particular, for the probability in~\eqref{def:general_human_choice} other models such as the Thurstone model\footnote{The probit model, as used in \citet{biyik2020active}, corresponds to Thurstone's Case V.}~\citep{wilson2012bayesian,kupcsik2018learning,biyik2020active}, the ridge-noise model~\citep{schoenauer2014programming}, the binary model~\citep{sugiyama2012preferencelearning} or mixed forms thereof~\citep{wirth2016modelfree} have been considered.
 Of these models, only the Thurstone model~\citep{thurstone1927law} has a similar interpretation as the Boltzmann distribution based on perturbed utilities, only differing in the distribution of the perturbance random variables.

 \paragraph{Link functions} Another possibility, which is particularly popular in theoretical work on \gls{RLHF} (see \cref{sec:theory}), is the use of other functions on the right-hand sides of \cref{def:Boltzmann_human_choice} than the exponential function.
 The concept is primarily used for pairwise comparisons of trajectories.
 It essentially states that the probability of the result of a pairwise comparison between two trajectories is the difference of their utility values under a so-called \emph{link function}.
 More specifically, let $q = \{\tau_1,\tau_2\}$ be the query to compare the trajectories $\tau_1$ and $\tau_2$, then, assuming a link function $\Phi: \mathbb{R} \to [0,1]$, one models the probability in~\eqref{def:general_human_choice_RLHF} for $l$ representing a preference for $\tau_1$ as